zyiszy-cloud/EKS-playbook/README.md

 Kubernetes' centralized architecture and declarative management model, while enabling efficient operations, also introduce critical risks of cascading failures.
 The open ecosystem (with third-party components like Flink and Rancher) and complex multi-service environments further exacerbate these risks:

 - Cascading deletion disaster: A customer using Rancher to manage Kubernetes clusters accidentally deleted a namespace, which subsequently deleted all core business workloads and Pods in the production cluster, causing service interruption.
 - Control plane overload: In a large OpenAI cluster, deploying a DaemonSet monitoring component triggered control plane failures and coredns overload.
-The coredns scaling depended on control plane recovery, affecting the data plane and causing global OpenAI service outages.
+The coredns scaling depended on control plane recovery, affecting the data plane and causing global OpenAI service disruption.
-- Data plane's strong dependency on control plane: In open-source Flink on Kubernetes scenarios, kube-apiserver outages may cause Flink task checkpoint failures and leader election anomalies.
+- Data plane's strong dependency on control plane: In open-source Flink on Kubernetes scenarios, kube-apiserver disruption may cause Flink task checkpoint failures and leader election anomalies.
 In severe cases, it may trigger abnormal exits of all existing task Pods, leading to complete data plane collapse and major incidents.

 These cases are not uncommon.
 The root cause lies in Kubernetes' architecture vulnerability chain - a single component failure or incorrect command can trigger global failures through centralized pathways.

 To proactively understand the impact duration and severity of control plane failures on services, we should conduct regular fault simulation and assessments to improve failure response capabilities, ensuring Kubernetes environment stability and reliability.

-This project provides Kubernetes chaos testing capabilities covering scenarios like node shutdown, accidental resource deletion, and control plane component (etcd, kube-apiserver, coredns, etc.) overload/outage, it will help you minimize blast radius of cluster failures.
+This project provides Kubernetes chaos testing capabilities covering scenarios like node shutdown, accidental resource deletion, and control plane component (etcd, kube-apiserver, coredns, etc.) overload/disruption, it will help you minimize blast radius of cluster failures.

 ## Prerequisites